aashish-khub/aashish-khub.github.io/index.md

 I'm an incoming Computer Science graduate student at Cornell Tech.

-Since 2022, I have worked as a quantitative software developer at **Goldman Sachs**, where my responsibilities on the Fundamental Equities Strategies team within the Asset Management division included creating and maintaining robust financial tools using well-engineered data pipelines in order to help drive effective investments and enhance risk management and analytics.
+From 2022 to 2024, I worked as a quantitative software developer at **Goldman Sachs**, where my responsibilities on the Fundamental Equities Strategies team within the Asset Management division included creating and maintaining robust financial tools using well-engineered data pipelines in order to help drive effective investments and enhance risk management and analytics.

 From 2018 to 2022, I studied Physics and Computer Science at New York University, where I worked in a predictive analytics lab.
 I also worked as a Course Assistant (for General Physics and Data Structures classes), as well as a tutor (for Java Object-Oriented Programming and General Physics).
 I'm skilled in Python, Java, C, and at learning new languages and understanding new environments quickly and deeply.